Aniruddh-0701/Python_Programming_Notes/.ipynb_checkpoints/Practice_code6-checkpoint.md

 **Q8**: Write a program to get a name from the user and print if it is a valid name as output.
 **Condition:** Name is valid if contains only alphabets and there are atleast 1 uppercase and 1 lowercase characters.

+**Q9:** Write a program to get a variable name, replace all the whitespaces with an underscore " _ " and print the modified as output.